 In-home meals, SNAP supplemental grocery assistance program and other services are available to help you through COVID-19.

-Contact your local AAA using the Area Aging on Aging Locator to find the AAA serving your local area.
+Contact your local AAA using the Area Agency on Aging Locator to find the AAA serving your local area.

 Feeding America can also help by connecting you with local food banks and meal programs near you.
 Visit the Feeding America Partner Locator for more information.

-If you are facing a food emergency you can call the Department of Human Services Helpline, toll-free, at 1-800-692-7462 or reach out to your local AAA using the Area Aging on Aging Locator.
+If you are facing a food emergency you can call the Department of Human Services Helpline, toll-free, at 1-800-692-7462 or reach out to your local AAA using the Area Agency on Aging Locator.